qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

     - ./volumes/config:/srv/qwc_service/config:ro
     - ./volumes/qwc2:/qwc2:ro
 ```
-### Keeping the QWC2 application up to date
+### Keeping the QWC application up to date

-As mentioned above, QWC2 is split into a common components repository and an application specific repository.
-The goal of this approach is to cleanly separate user-specific configuration and components which common components which serve as a basis for all QWC2 applications, and to make it as easy as possible to rebase the application onto the latest common QWC2 components.
+As mentioned above, QWC is split into a common components repository and an application specific repository.
+The goal of this approach is to cleanly separate user-specific configuration and components which common components which serve as a basis for all QWC applications, and to make it as easy as possible to rebase the application onto the latest common QWC components.

 The recommended workflow is to keep the `qwc2` folder a submodule referencing the [upstream qwc2 repository](https://github.com/qgis/qwc2).
 To update it, just checkout/update the desired branch:
 ```bash